Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Abstract

 \section{Abstract}

-This paper investigates the distributed online optimization problem over a multi-agent network subject to local set constraints and coupled inequality constraints, which has a large number of applications in practice, such as wireless sensor networks, power systems and plug-in electric vehicles.
-The same problem has been recently studied in \cite{lee2017sublinear}, where a primal-dual algorithm is proposed with a sublinear regret analysis based on the assumptions that the communication graph is balanced and an algorithm generated parameter is bounded.
-However, it is inappropriate to assume the boundedness of a parameter generated by the designed algorithm.
-To overcome these problems, a modified primal-dual algorithm is developed in this paper, which does not rest on any parameter's boundedness assumption.
-Meanwhile, unbalanced communication graphs are considered here.
-It is shown that in such cases the proposed algorithm still has the sublinear regret.
-Finally, the theoretical results are verified by a simulation example.
+This paper investigates the distributed online optimization problem over a multi-agent network subject to local set constraints and coupled inequality constraints, which has a lot of applications in many areas, such as wireless sensor networks, power systems and plug-in electric vehicles.
+In this problem, the cost function at each time step is the sum of local cost functions with each of them being gradually revealed to its corresponding agent, and meanwhile only local functions in coupled inequality constraints are accessible to each agent.
+To address this problem, a modified primal-dual algorithm, called distributed online primal-dual push-sum algorithm (DOPP), is developed in this paper, which does not rest on any assumption on parameter boundedness and is applicable to unbalanced networks.
+It is shown that the proposed algorithm is sublinear for both the dynamic regret and the violation of coupled inequality constraints.
+Finally, the theoretical results are supported by a simulation example.